nickmura/multi-sig-wallet/README.md

 ## To-do
 - [x] Need to provide instructions on how it's used. (function calls are hard)
+- [x] Need to optimize functionality of contract.
+- [x] Working on front-end interaction of multi-sig.
+- [ ] Finished and published front-end interaction of multi-sig.
-- [ ] Need to optimize functionality.
+- [ ] Optimized to a good deal.
 - [ ] Perform an audit.